ranger-turtle/MakiStat/README.md

 Now the website is ready for generation!
 Only things you need to do is to launch MakiSei, click Search button, choose ```_skeleton.html``` file and click Generate! button.
 Your website is generated!

+> **Note** <br>
+> The good news is that MakiSei is intelligent and does not generate pages when resources used
+> for generation such pages are not changed.